How To Grow Sunflower Microgreens At Home

 For reasons we can't explain, sunflower seeds often carry a fungus on their shell that starts to grow as soon as they are wetted during planting.

-Maybe it's because of the more porous and softer shell on sunflower seeds?
-Sunflower seeds aways seem to be dustier and less clean than other microgreen seeds, so maybe the dust contains the spores?
+Maybe it’s because of sunflower seeds’ more porous and softer shells?
+Sunflower seeds always seem to be dustier and less clean than other microgreen seeds, so maybe the dust contains the spores?

 Maybe the rougher shell on the sunflower seed provides a suitable substrate for the fungus to grow on.

-Whatever the case, regardless of the supplier, sunflower seeds have a propensity to grow fungus.
+Whatever the case, regardless of the supplier, sunflower seeds tend to grow fungus.

 Using Food Grade Hydrogen Peroxide on Sunflower Seeds